 For thin lips, a light lipstick with a glossy finish is suitable as it visually adds volume.
 For fuller lips, matte or cream lipstick in darker tones can be used.

 Makeup artists have many hacks for applying makeup, but not all professionals share their mastery secrets.
-At the Prestigious Science Academy of Beauty and Health, practicing makeup artists teach.
+At the Prestige Health And Beauty Sciences Academy, practicing makeup artists teach.
 They share real-life cases from their experience, demonstrate how to apply knowledge in practice, and correct mistakes if you make any.

 Advanced Makeup Techniques